dabreegster/talks/osm2lanes/slides.md

 - a bunch of tools to explore less cars in cities
 - all work off a heavily processed map representation
     - road and intersection geometry
-    - driveways between buildings and roads
+    - driveways between buildings and roads, parking lot capacity
     - turn restrictions, traffic signal timing, routing
 :::
 ::::